rohish-zade/Big-Data-Interview-Preparation/Azure data factory/azure_data_factory.md

-# Level 1 Interview Questions
+# Azure Data Factory (ADF)

 ### 1. What is Azure Data Factory (ADF)?
-Azure Data Factory is a cloud-based ETL service that allows you to create data-driven workflows for orchestrating and automating data movement and data transformation.
+- Azure Data Factory is a cloud-based ETL service that allows you to create data-driven workflows for orchestrating and automating data movement and data transformation.
+- Azure Data Factory is a cloud-based data integration service to compose data storage, movement, and processing services into automated data pipelines.
+- Azure Data Factory is a data ingestion and transformation service that allows you to load raw data from over 70 different on-premises or cloud sources.
+The ingested data can be cleaned, transformed, restructured, and loaded back into a data warehouse.

 #### Common Use Cases for ADF:
 - **ETL and ELT Pipelines:** Extracting data from various sources, transforming it, and loading it into data lakes or warehouses.